VitalityHerbsAndClay.com

 What do worms love to eat?

-1) Vegetable kitchen scraps (don't put meat in your garden), fruits, squashes, pumpkins, watermelon, (but not citrus), leaves, dried grass clippings (grown organically), and both coffee and SumaRaj Tea grounds (they love SumaRaj - makes them reproduce prolifically).
+1) Vegetable kitchen scraps (don't put meat, fats, or cheese in your garden compost), fruits, squashes, pumpkins, watermelon, other fruits – even citrus, leaves, grass clippings (grown organically), and both coffee and SumaRaj Tea grounds (they love SumaRaj - makes them reproduce prolifically).

 How to layer your vermicompost: